Parsonage in Retirement

 Retirement Plan Parsonage Requests

 Please keep the Plan Administrator informed of your retirement plans.
 Retired Cantors Parsonage Transmittal Forms will be mailed each year in the Fall to participants aged 63 or older, prior to the annual Retirement Trustees Board Meeting in late October or early November.
-The Parsonage form is also available on the ACC website under Forms and IRS Limits.
+The Parsonage form is also available on the ACC website under Forms, Investment Options and IRS Limits.
 If you wish to request a parsonage distribution from your retirement plan please complete the form and return to:

 American Conference of Cantors